Skip to main content

 note

-Depending on your workspace permissions, your admin may need to allowlist the Volumes JAR path you specify.
+The template project configures serverless compute, but if you change it to use classic compute, your admin may need to allowlist the Volumes JAR path you specify.
 See Allowlist libraries and init scripts on compute with standard access mode (formerly shared access mode).

-Step 2: Explore the bundle
+Step 3: Explore the bundle

-To view the files that the template generated, switch to the root directory of your newly created bundle and open this directory with your preferred IDE.
-Files of particular interest include the following:
+To view the files that the template generated, switch to the root directory of your newly created bundle and open this directory in your IDE.
+The template uses sbt to compile and package Scala files and works with Databricks Connect for local development.
+For detailed information, see the generated project README.md.

 • databricks.yml: This file specifies the bundle's programmatic name, includes a reference to the job definition, and specifies settings about the target workspace.